 - Jan.28, 2014: One of Russia’s biggest banks (Mohnbank) banned cash withdrawals.

 - Feb.
-2014: Federal Reserve Chairman Mrs. Yellen said the Federal Reserve is “exploring” negative interest rates for the U.S. (Already, people in the Euro Zone and Japan are charged a penalty on savings deposits (2/3 of central banks are utilizing negative interest policy).
+2014: Federal Reserve Chairman Mrs. Yellen said the Federal Reserve is “exploring” negative interest rates for the U.S. (2/3 of central banks are already utilizing negative interest policy: people in the Euro Zone and Japan are charged a penalty on savings deposits).

 - Feb.
 12, 2014: The ECB Commission on Enforced Redistribution is “considering” expropriation of a portion of bank deposits to fund long-term investments and EU infrastructure projects.